Shippable/docs/sources/reference/jobs-overview.md

 - [release](job-release/): This managed job type is used to perform release management.
 You can apply semantic versioning to your services or entire application at any stage of your pipeline.

+- [runCLI](job-runCLI/): This unmanaged job is like runSh, but with the addition of automatically configured CLI tools.

+- [jenkinsJob](job-jenkinsJob/): This managed job type allows you to connect an existing Jenkins job to your Shippable pipeline.

+**Unmanaged**

 - [runSh](job-runSh/): This is an unmanaged job that can be configured to do almost anything with custom shell scripts.

 - [runCI](job-runCI/): This unmanaged job is used to connect Shippable CI to the rest of your pipeline.

-- [runCLI](job-runCLI/): This unmanaged job is like runSh, but with the addition of automatically configured CLI tools.

-- [jenkinsJob](job-jenkinsJob/): This managed job type allows you to connect an existing Jenkins job to your Shippable pipeline.

 Jobs, [resources](resources-overview/), and triggers together can be used to model any deployment pipeline, regardless of the complexity of your application.